Oto-Lawn-Care/oto-takehometest-backend/README.md

 1. The details of your task are mentioned in the `TASK.md` file.

-2. Create a private fork by cloning this repository, creating a new empty private repository, and pushing your clone to your empty private repository.
+2. Create a private fork by cloning these instructions: https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository#mirroring-a-repository.
 Please add @mattweason and @pratheek-adi to your private fork.

 3. Create a branch off of `master` and work on that.
 We encourage you to commit and push your changes periodically so we can incrementally look at your changes and thought process.
 This, however is not a hard core requirement.